TheArturthur/CoppermindScraper/Cosmere/Arshqqam.md

 >“*Her skin drooped off her bones like something you'd might hack up after catching the crud in the slums, and she had spindly fingers that Lift figured might be twigs she'd glued in place after her real ones fell off*”
 \-Lift on Arshqqam[4]

-Arshqqam has spindly fingers and and her skin droops.
+Arshqqam has spindly fingers and her skin droops.
 She also appears fragile. [[Lift\|Lift]] describes her as a shrivelled up weed of a woman.
 Further, she says that the woman looks like the child of a broom and a particularly determined clump of moss.
 In turn, once joining the Knight's Radiant, the Stump confesses she is fond of Lift though feels Lift needs a firm hand.
 Arshqqam did not want to leave her life in [[Tashikk\|Tashikk]] behind but felt compelled to join the Knight's Radiant once her powers manifested.
-She does not understand why she in particular was chosen given her advanced age but if Lift, a child, was doing joining the cause, she felt there was no excuse for her not to do so.
+She does not understand why she in particular was chosen given her advanced age but if Lift, a child, was joining the cause, she felt there was no excuse for her not to do so.
 [[Shallan\|Veil]] looks favourably on the Stump, commenting that there is more to the Stump than the surface level would suggest.
 She notes Arshqqam's careful yet understated attention to her appearance and the ease with which she is able to discuss strategy with [[Adolin\|Adolin]], a powerful man, without being intimidated.

 ## History